netgfx/drhayes.io/source/project-andromeda/index.md

-title: Project Andromeda
+title: Overview
+layout: andromeda
 date: 2015-01-06 10:43:19
 ---
-<h2 class="andromeda-header">Project Andromeda</h2>

-...is the codename for the spaceship console I'm building for my son.
+Project Andromeda is the codename for the spaceship console I'm building for my son.
 I don't know how to do anything except write code so I'll be teaching myself about electronics, soldering, wiring, construction... and documenting every tiny painful step along the way.